vincent1996/DICOMcloud/README.md

 There is a client Demo that I open sourced and hosting:
 [https://github.com/Zaid-Safadi/dicom-webJS](https://github.com/Zaid-Safadi/dicom-webJS/)

+# Deployment To Azure
+In order to simplify the deployment of the DICOMcloud server to Azure an Azure Resource Manager (ARM) Template is created on the repository root [azuredeploy.json](https://github.com/Zaid-Safadi/DICOMcloud/blob/development/azuredeploy.json).

+This template can be utilized to deploy the DICOMcloud server to your Azure subscription in multiple ways.
+The ARM template will take care of creating the database, the storage account, the website and configuration.

+Precisely the template will create the following resources in Azure:
+ 1. A SQL Server with Single SQL Database. ~$5/month
+ 2. Standard Storage Account. ~$0.1/month
+ 3. Free Tier App Service Plan.
+Free

 # Implementation
 The server code is written in C# .NET 4.5.2 and Visual Studio 2015.
 The web services are built as ASP.NET REST WebApi Controllers.
 Check the [code and project's structure](https://github.com/Zaid-Safadi/DICOMcloud/wiki/Code-and-Projects-Structure) wiki page for more details.